Point Made Podcast - Cassie's Story

 Cassie was referred to Centrepoint at 17 after a bereavement triggered a family breakdown and she became homeless.
 Four years later, Cassie has completed her degree in Fine Art and a PGCE and has just qualified as an art teacher.

 Young people deserve to reach their full potential and be excited about their future in work.
 But right now, outdated benefit rules are holding them back.
-The Government is so close to changing this in the October Budget, let’s make sure they don’t forget.
+The Government is so close to changing this in the upcoming Budget, let’s make sure they don’t forget.

 Eli, 20, became homeless following a family breakdown and slept rough for a short time before requesting a referral to Centrepoint.
 Since then, he has been supported by the CP Works team and the Centrepoint bursary to support his catering and hospitality apprenticeship.
 He hopes one day to open his own restaurant.